Kab1e/Project_Summer_2025/README.md

 # Project_Summer_2025 - Interactive Stock Strategy Simulator

-This Simulator is a Streamlit-based stock analytics dashboard designed to help individual investors simulate profit/loss outcomes and evaluate strategic options for existing stock positions.
+This Simulator is a Streamlit-based stock analytics dashboard.

-Built as a final project for **IS 430**, this tool combines real-time data, user-defined scenarios, and visualization to offer strategic insights on minimizing risk and maximizing return using basic options strategies.
+Built as a final project for **IS 430**, this tool combines real-time data, user-defined scenarios (not yet), and visualization (not yet) to offer strategic insights on minimizing risk and maximizing return using basic options strategies.

 ---